covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 The other path, patients waiting in line at a designated hospital for confirmed diagnoses, takes forever too.

-Liu Mei said, after her mother in law passed away, her eldest and younger brothers and her husband were also infected.
+Liu Mei said, after her mother-in-law passed away, her eldest and younger brothers and her husband were also infected.
 Their condition got worse and they needed to be hospitalized. **They went to Tongji Hospital on February 1 to queue up for the nucleic acid test strip, and were told that there were only 10 test strips a day.**

 Until the publication of this article, there are only 10 hospitals that can perform nucleic acid tests.
 They are: Wuhan Jinyintan Hospital, Wuhan Pulmonary Hospital, Tongji Hospital Affiliated to Central China University of Science and Technology, Union Hospital Affiliated to Central China University of Science and Technology, Hubei Provincial People's Hospital, Wuhan University Zhongnan Hospital, Wuhan First Hospital, Wuhan Central Hospital, Wuhan Third Hospital, and Wuhan Center for Disease Control and Prevention.